NERDSITU/researchproject-template/README.md

 ├── .pre-commit-config.yaml <- Pre-commit hooks used.
 ├── LICENSE
 ├── README.md
-├── TEMPLATE.md             <- Explanation to fill the [template](https://github.com/NERDSITU/research-template), delete it after use.
+├── TEMPLATE.md             <- Explanation for the template, delete it after use.
 ├── environment.yml         <- Environment file to reproduce the environment using conda/mamba.
 └── requirements.txt        <- Requirements file to reproduce the environment using pip.
 ```